Exactech Lawsuit for Defective Knee Replacements

 ExacTech has told surgeons not to insert an ExacTech implant joint replacement unit in any patient.
 Any hospitals or surgeons possessing the recalled implants should return them to ExacTech.

-If you had, or are scheduled to have, surgery to insert an ExacTech ankle replacement unit, you should speak with your surgeon about the recall.
+If you had, or are scheduled to have, surgery to insert an ExacTech ankle prosthetic unit, you should speak with your surgeon about the ExacTech recall.
 You may also want to consider seeking a second opinion from another surgeon about ExacTech implants.

 If you already had surgery to insert an ExacTech implant, your doctor should monitor you for any signs of insert failure.
 ExacTech has advised doctors to monitor patients and look for the following symptoms: